vmware-tanzu/velero/master/expose-minio.md

 - Change the Minio Service type from `ClusterIP` to `NodePort`.
 - Set up Ingress for your cluster, keeping Minio Service type `ClusterIP`.

-In Velero 0.10, you can also specify the value of a new `publicUrl` field for the pre-signed URL in your backup storage config.
+You can also specify a `publicUrl` config field for the pre-signed URL in your backup storage location config.

 For basic instructions on how to install the Velero server and client, see [the getting started example][1].